chp-legacy/chainpoint-node/README.md

 submitting hashes and performing other actions.
 The database can hold multiple authentication keys and will choose the right one based on the Ethereum address you've configured in the `NODE_TNT_ADDRESS` environment variable in the `.env` file.

-If this secret key is lost, you will likely need to switch to another Ethereum address, and any credits on Tierion Core will be inaccessible.
-When you first start your Node this secret key is displayed in the logs.
+If this secret key is lost, you will likely need to switch to another Ethereum address.
 You will want to store it somewhere in case of accidental deletion.

 Its easy to export your keys at any time by issuing the command `make auth-keys`.
 This will select the keys from the database and print them out to the console.
 Just copy and paste them